Sheehanigans/SheehanShowcase/README.md

 ## DVDLibrary
 Created a database for a DVD library and generated a Web API service that fetched the data using ADO .Net and Entity Framework.
 The service then communicates to a front-end written in Javascript, HTML, and CSS.

-### Upcoming Projects:
-Car Dealership (done by April 6th, 2018): Full-stack web application that keeps track of inventory and sales for a car dealership with multiple user privileges.
-Will be building all of the views, the service layer, and the database from scratch.
-The project utilizes: Microsoft Identity, Dapper, ADO, Entity Framework, HTML, CSS, C#, Dependency Injection, a fully functioning database, and basically everything else I know!

-Blog (done by April 6th, 2018): Full-stack web application that serves as a blog to rate movie trailers.

 Thanks for stopping by!